super-linter/super-linter/docs/add-new-linter.md

         configuration file (`.github/dependabot.yaml`).

    - If there are npm packages:
-     1. Update `dependencies/package.json` and `dependencies/package-lock.json`.
+     1. Update `dependencies/package.json`. by adding the new packages.
-        by adding the new packages.
+     1. Update `scripts/create-node-wrappers.sh` by adding the creation of the wrapper to run `npm install`.
      1. Add the new npm packages to the `npm` group in the DependaBot configuration file (`.github/dependabot.yaml`).